getify/You-Dont-Know-JS/scope-closures/ch3.md

 var studentName;
 ```

-Is said to be *re-written* by the JS engine to look like this, before it's executed:
+The "rule" of the hoisting metaphor is that function declarations get hoisted first, then variables immediately after all the functions.
+Thus, hoisting suggests that program is *re-written* by the JS engine to look like this:

 ```js
 function greeting() {